mongodb-labs/cubes/README.md

 Install the module in the local folder from where you will start the `mongosh` shell with npm:

 ```
-npm install cubes
+npm install mdb-cubes
 ```

 You will need a mongod server running locally.
 Here we assume the standard port 27017.
-Launch the (new) mongo shell with:
+Launch the (new) [mongo shell](https://www.mongodb.com/docs/mongodb-shell/) with:

 ```
 mongosh